-The investment objective of BlackRock LifePath® Index Retirement Fund ("LifePath Index Retirement Fund" or the "Fund"), a series of BlackRock Funds III (the "Trust"), is to seek to provide for retirement outcomes based on quantitatively measured risk.
-In pursuit of this objective, LifePath Index Retirement Fund will be broadly diversified across global asset classes.
+The investment objective of BlackRock LifePath® Index 2035 Fund ("LifePath Index 2035 Fund" or the "Fund"), a series of BlackRock Funds III (the "Trust"), is to seek to provide for retirement outcomes based on quantitatively measured risk.
+In pursuit of this objective, LifePath Index 2035 Fund will be broadly diversified across global asset classes, with asset allocations becoming more conservative over time.